calzzone/Behind-Error-Bars/content/services.md

 ## Presentations and posters

 If it is just a new output of project that I have already worked on, I will offer a discount.
-For example, for a typical graduation thesis, I will ask for only 25 euro.
+For example, for a typical graduation thesis, I will ask for half the price.
 If it is a new project, I will usually place it under one of the service above.

 ## Other services